 The Government scholarship programme will not be announced for the academic year 2020/2021.

 The Ministry of Education, Youth and Sport of the Czech Republic annually offers scholarships to foreign nationals within the framework of intergovernmental exchange programmes arranged with a number of countries.
 These scholarships can only be granted to candidates officially recommended by the appropriate authorities in the eligible countries, which collect the applications, set the closing date for applications and organise the selection procedure.
 These can be Czech embassies abroad, ministries of education or other organizations active in the field of education.

 Scholarships of this type are designed for university students, graduates and PhD candidates who wish to undertake study or research visits at one of Czech public universities.
 The period of scholarship usually ranges from 2 to 10 months.

 The International Visegrad Fund is an international organization founded by the governments of the Visegrad Group countries (the Czech Republic, Hungary, Poland and Slovakia).
 The fund operates several grant programmes, and also awards individual scholarships, fellowships and artist residencies.

 Visegrad scholarships support Master's and PhD studies or research stays at universities in the Visegrad Group countries, including the Czech Republic.
-Applicants must come from Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Macedonia, Moldova, Montenegro, Russia, Serbia, or Ukraine, and they can apply for study periods up to 4 semesters.
-Interested applicants should submit their applications by January 31 each year.
+Applicants must come from Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, North Macedonia, Moldova, Montenegro, Russia, Serbia, or Ukraine, and they can apply for study periods up to 4 semesters.
+Interested applicants should submit their applications by March 15 each year.

 Scholarships of the South Moravian Center for International Mobility